Skip to main content

 RAS/ERK Signaling

-The oncogenic RAS→RAF→MEK→ERK signaling pathway drives cell migration.
+The oncogenic RAS®RAF®MEK®ERK signaling pathway is activated during development, wound healing, and cancer.
 Growth factors and oncogenic mutations activate the small GTPase Ras and the downstream kinase RAF, which signal to the ERK mitogen-activated protein kinase (MAP kinase).
 The pathway is also activated by stretch and cell surface receptors for the extracellular matrix, call integrins.
 By studying previously unappreciated substrates of ERK and its downstream kinase p90 Ribosomal S6 Kinase (RSK), we are discovering the mechanistic details behind how this pathway generates the forces that drive migration.
+This project is funded by R01GM141372.

 Diagram of RAS→RAF→MEK→ERK signaling pathway